Hiding Assets During Divorce

 The courts greatly frown upon a spouse who hides assets in the divorce.
 A spouse who continuously refuses to provide financial statements can hurt his or her chances of gaining a favorable settlement.
 The spouse also risks being charged with contempt of court.
 If the divorce is finalized, it may even be possible to petition for the case to be reopened and file a motion to vacate judgment.

 Be sure to request copies of all financial records to ensure your spouse doesn’t attempt to hide assets.
 During a divorce, you can go through the discovery process, which requires each spouse to turn over documents such as account statements, tax records, loan documents, and other paperwork related to marital finances.
 For high-asset divorces, a forensic accountant may be necessary to help you find all assets.
+An experienced attorney can help you if your spouse is hiding assets.

-If you are interested in filing for divorce in Hudson Valley, contact Letterio & Haug, LLP today at (845) 203-0997 to request a free consultation today.
+If you are interested in filing for divorce in Hudson Valley, contact Letterio & Haug, LLP today at (845) 203-0997 to request a consultation today.